 The technical operations group is led by Troy Toman and consists of two teams:

 Our Datacenter team is focused on keeping the applications that we run on our own equipment in Chicago, IL and Ashburn, VA in top shape.
 Basecamp 3 even runs out of both sites simultaneously!
-Eron Nicholson is the team lead and works with John Williams, Matthew Vincent and Colin O’Keeffe.
+Eron Nicholson is the team lead and works with John Williams, and Matthew Vincent.

 The Cloud team works on newer approaches to running our applications on Amazon Web Services and the Google Cloud Platform.
 They maintain our suite of legacy apps with an eye on the future.
 Matthew Kent is the lead here and works with Nathan Anderson and Blake Stoddard.